kittywitch/dork.dev/posts/2024-09-14-2-months-into-my-first-3d-printer.md

 I 3D-printed a [case](https://www.printables.com/model/301005-pine-a64-case) before we relocated it.

 The printer now lives in my office, like shown in the picture at the top of this post.

+## Conclusion

+Don't buy things from Creality.
+Ideally, buy Bambu.

+Despite this, I love my 3D printer and I love 3D printing.
+It has gotten me to learn CAD software like Fusion 360 and learn a lot more about the world in general.

+## The future?

+In the future, I'm likely to get a G10 bed for the purposes of not having to expend glue for prints while still getting decent bed adhesion.
+If I had known it was an option ahead of time, I definitely would've bought it initially in the first place.

+When finances are less rigid, I intend to upgrade the belts on my printer to using linear rails where possible instead.

+A full picture of my intended upgrades can be found [here](https://wiki.gensokyo.zone/3D-Printing/ender3v3se#future-upgrades).